rxaviers/cldr-data-downloader/DCO.md

-If you would like to make a contribution to cldr-data, please certify to the following:
+If you would like to make a contribution to cldr-data-downloader, please certify to the following:

 ---

-cldr-data Developer's Certificate of Origin.
+cldr-data-downloader Developer's Certificate of Origin.
 Version 1.0

 By making a contribution to this project, I certify that: